-The eighteen MPOs, in alphabetical order, are:
+In California, the eighteen MPOs, in alphabetical order, are:

-Association of Monterey Bay Governments (AMBAG), Butte County Association of Governments (BCAG), Fresno Council of Governments (FresnoCOG), Kings County Association of Governments (KCAG), Kern Council of Governments (KernCOG), Merced County Association of Governments (MCAG), Madera County Transportation Commission (MCTC), Metropolitan Transportation Commission (MTC), Sacramento Area Council of Governments (SACOG), San Diego Association of Governments (SANDAG), San Joaquin Council of Governments (SJCOG), San Luis Obispo Council of Governments (SLOCOG), Santa Barbara County Association of Governments (SBCAG), Shasta Regional Transportation Agency (SRTA), Southern California Association of Governments (SCAG), Stanislaus Council of Governments (StanCOG), Tulare County Association of Governments (TCAG), and Tahoe Regional Planning Agency (TRPA).
+- 1. Association of Monterey Bay Governments (AMBAG), - 2.
+Butte County Association of Governments (BCAG), - 3.
+Fresno Council of Governments (FresnoCOG), - 4.
+Kings County Association of Governments (KCAG), - 5.
+Kern Council of Governments (KernCOG), - 6.
+Merced County Association of Governments (MCAG), - 7.
+Madera County Transportation Commission (MCTC), - 8.
+Metropolitan Transportation Commission (MTC), - 9.
+Sacramento Area Council of Governments (SACOG), - 10.
+San Diego Association of Governments (SANDAG), - 11.
+San Joaquin Council of Governments (SJCOG), - 12.
+San Luis Obispo Council of Governments (SLOCOG), - 13.
+Santa Barbara County Association of Governments (SBCAG), - 14.
+Shasta Regional Transportation Agency (SRTA), - 15.
+Southern California Association of Governments (SCAG), - 16.
+Stanislaus Council of Governments (StanCOG), - 17.
+Tulare County Association of Governments (TCAG), and - 18.
+Tahoe Regional Planning Agency (TRPA).

-While the guidelines include both State and federal requirements, MPOs have the flexibility to be creative in selecting transportation planning options that best fit their regional needs.
+While the RTP Guidelines include both State and federal requirements for the development of RTPs, MPOs have the flexibility in selecting transportation planning options that best fit their regional needs.
 The guidelines recognize that "one size does not fit all."
-Solutions and techniques used by a larger MPO will be different than those used by a smaller MPO.
+For example, solutions and techniques used by a larger MPO will be different than those used by a smaller MPO.

-The 2023 RTP Guidelines use the words "Shall" and "Should", a convention established by the previous RTP Guidelines.
+The 2024 RTP Guidelines use the words "Shall" and "Should", a convention established in previous RTP Guidelines.
 Where the RTP Guidelines reflect a State or federal statutory or regulatory requirement, the word "Shall" is used with a statutory or regulatory citation.
 The word "Should" is used where the Guidelines reflect a permissive or optional statutory reference such as "May" or "Should."
-Each section ends with federal and State requirements (Shalls), federal and State recommendations (Shoulds), and refers to Appendix G for Planning Practices Examples where appropriate.
-Planning practice examples are intended to highlight exemplary state of the art planning practices that MPOs can seek to emulate as financial and technical resources allow.
+Each section ends with federal and State requirements (Shalls), federal and State recommendations (Shoulds), and refers to Appendix G for Planning Practice Examples where appropriate.
+Planning practice examples are intended to highlight exemplary practices that MPOs can utilize as financial and technical resources allow.

-MPO RTPs are updated every four years (or five years in attainment regions); however, many MPOs begin the next RTP update immediately upon adoption of the current RTP.
-As RTP development is a continuous process, consideration is given to MPOs that will be too far along in the planning process to conform their RTPs to the 2023 RTP Guidelines.
-All RTP updates started after the 2023 RTP Guidelines are adopted by the CTC must use the new RTP Guidelines.
-MPOs are encouraged to communicate with Caltrans, the Federal Highways Administration (FHWA), and the Federal Transit Administration (FTA) to discuss schedules for RTP adoption.
+Development and preparation of an RTP requires considerable time, stakeholder engagement, and funding.
+In fact, RTPs are typically the most expensive single planning document prepared by an MPO.
+Each MPO must update their RTP every four years (or five years in attainment areas); however given the complexity of the document many MPOs begin the next update immediately upon adoption of the current RTP.
+As RTP development is a continuous process, consideration is given to MPOs that will be too far along in the planning process to apply the 2024 RTP Guidelines to their RTP.
+All RTP updates started after the 2024 RTP Guidelines are adopted by the CTC must use the new RTP Guidelines.
+MPOs are encouraged to communicate with the California Department of Transportation (Caltrans), the Federal Highways Administration (FHWA), and the Federal Transit Administration (FTA) to discuss schedules for RTP adoption.